She's Got You: Legacy

-"She's Got You" has been recorded by numerous artists, such as Dean Martin (He's Got You), Ruby and the Rednecks, Rosanne Cash, Ricky Van Shelton, LeAnn Rimes, Timi Yuro, Jimmy Buffett, Lee Ann Womack, Cat Power, Elvis Costello, Loretta Lynn and Rhiannon Giddens.
+"She's Got You" has been recorded by numerous artists, including Dean Martin and Brook Benton ([He's] Got You); and Ruby and the Rednecks, Rosanne Cash, Ricky Van Shelton, LeAnn Rimes, Timi Yuro, Jimmy Buffett, Lee Ann Womack, Cat Power, Elvis Costello, Loretta Lynn and Rhiannon Giddens.

-In 1977, the Loretta Lynn remake was a No. 1 country hit. when her tribute album to Cline called I Remember Patsy was released.
+In 1977, the Loretta Lynn remake was a No. 1 country hit when her tribute album to Cline called I Remember Patsy was released.

 The song was covered by Don McLean on his 1987 compilation Greatest Hits Then & Now as "He's Got You".
 McLean's version peaked at number 73 on the Billboard Hot Country Singles chart.